determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 .. attention::

-   Only users with the WorkspaceAdmin role can add/edit workspaced-scoped role assignments for users and groups.
+   Only users with the WorkspaceAdmin role can add/edit workspace-scoped role assignments for users and groups.

 #.
 Go to the workspaces page, select the target workspace.